Fetch! with Ruff Ruffman: Cancellation

-The show had auditions for their sixth season in January 2010, but on June 14, 2010, due to lack of funding, WGBH Boston announced that Season 5 will be the final season.
+The show had auditions for its sixth season in January 2010, but on June 14, 2010, due to lack of funding, WGBH Boston announced that Season 5 will be the final season.
 On June 27, 2010, Jim Conroy (the voice of Ruff) made the official announcement at the Daytime Emmy Awards ceremony.
 On his Facebook page, he said, "It's such an impossible task going up against Sesame Street, Cyberchase, and The Electric Company.
 So you have to consider the nomination as a win.
 Can't complain.
 PBS gave us 100 episodes and 5 seasons.
 Many good shows never saw that kind of time."
 Fetch! aired its fifth and final season in October 2010, with the final episode date being November 4, 2010.
 After the series ended, reruns aired on selected PBS stations until August 31, 2014.
-It aired on the PBS Kids channel from January 16, 2017, to November 20, 2018.
+A few years later, the PBS Kids channel launched, and reruns returned to broadcast on January 16, 2017 through November 20, 2018.

 Spinoffs

 Ruff Ruffman: Humble Media Genius

-Later, in May 2014, a new spin-off was announced, called Ruff Ruffman: Humble Media Genius.
-This spin-off debuted in Fall 2014 and features short animations of Ruff Ruffman, focusing on internet safety.
+In May 2014, a new spin-off was announced, called Ruff Ruffman: Humble Media Genius.
+This spin-off debuted in Fall 2014 and features short animations of Ruff Ruffman and Blossom, focusing on internet safety.